confetti/yayson/README.md

 ItemsPresenter.render(item)
 ```

-### Sequalize support
+### Sequelize support

 By default it is set up to handle standard JS objects.
 You can also make
-it handle Sequalize.js models like this:
+it handle Sequelize.js models like this:

 ```coffee
 {Presenter} = require('yayson')(adapter: 'sequelize')

 ```

-Take a look at the SequalizeAdapter if you want to extend YAYSON to your ORM.
+Take a look at the SequelizeAdapter if you want to extend YAYSON to your ORM.
 Pull requests are welcome. :)

 ### Metadata